Best WordPress Hosting Company for Non-Techies

 You’d think that this is just what you need: for a web hosting company to take all of the geekiness out of hosting and update your website in exchange for a moderate fee.

 Unfortunately, there are a wonderful abundance of different levels of support when it comes to these offerings, and most of them include just the server (and hosting environment) being correctly optimized for a number of different things specific to the WordPress content management system.
-This means that if you were to compare one company’s offering to the others then you might not be comparing like for like: the result is confusion over whether the decision is the best one for your business.
+This means that if you were to compare one company’s offering to the others, then you might not be comparing like for like: the result is confusion over whether the decision is the best one for your business.

 Staging – this is when you’re able to test new themes, plugins, updates or other website changes without it affecting the live site.
 Essentially, it’s a test environment for your website.
 Once you’ve made any changes and want to create them on the live site, some hosts let you “push” these changes to the live site.
 And if you break something?
 No worries because you can roll the changes back or just reset the staging environment to before the changes were made.

-Speed & Performance – when you use this type of service the server your website sits on is fine-tuned to run WordPress.
-With other environments it’s setup quite generally to run any type of content management system, HTML or PHP website.
-When you migrate to this type of environment it’s common to see your website loading much quicker and everything behaving as it should do.
-It’s also quite common to go from 4 to 6 seconds loading times to under 2 seconds simply by making the switch (although that won’t happen the same for everyone).
+Speed & Performance – when you use this type of service, the server your website sits on is fine-tuned to run WordPress.
+With other environments, it’s set up quite generally to run any type of content management system, HTML or PHP website.
+When you migrate to this type of environment, it’s common to see your website loading much quicker and everything behaving as it should do.
+It’s also quite common to go from 4 to 6 seconds loading times to under 2 seconds by simply making the switch (although that won’t happen the same for everyone).

 Backups – similar to the other choices above, backups are a standard add-on here.
-However, these are usually one-click restores and lots of times the backup system is checked and reviewed to ensure everything is running correctly (and that you can actually restore the backup if you need to; remember that there are lots of stories around backups being corrupt and unusable on shared hosting).
+However, these are usually one-click restores, and lots of times the backup system is checked and reviewed to ensure everything is running correctly (and that you can actually restore the backup if you need to; remember that there are lots of stories around backups being corrupt and unusable on shared hosting).

-Better Support – when a web host specializes in WordPress (the system that your business website was built on) there isn’t much need for the support agent to become familiar with your system because it is all they look at every single day.
+Better Support – when a web host specializes in WordPress (the system that your business website was built on), there isn’t much need for the support agent to become familiar with your system because it is all they look at every single day.
 This means that it becomes easier for them to help you with more things than a general provider might do.